Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 **Discuss the reasons why food is important for foreign people from Colombia in Bogotá**

 People consider important food in Colombia, it is based on their culture and life style.
 Colombia has many kind of environments, and each region uses their own resourcers, so this identify their food with differents kind of ingredients and flavors, so people can find that food on Bogotá because is 45% of foreign (in 2006).
-People can find soups, main courses, desserts, drinks and alcoholic drinks, for example here some typical food for ecah region: Antioquia  and eje cafetero - cazsuela de frijoles, Llanos orientales - ternera, Cundinamarca- ajiaco, Tolima y Huila - lechona, and more. foreign people are when decide to live in Bogota carry with their culture.
+People can find soups, main courses, desserts, drinks and alcoholic drinks, for example here some typical food for ecah region: Antioquia  and eje cafetero - cazsuela de frijoles, Llanos orientales - ternera, Cundinamarca- ajiaco, Tolima y Huila - lechona, and more. foreign people are when decide to live in Bogotá carry with their culture.

 It is common in Bogotá to find restaraunts or activities from other regions of Colombia. foreign people from Colombia in Bogotá can offer their own culture through food or activities, these are a good option, because earn money, so for most of foreign people are important this, because is their support.
-Bogotá is a big city that adopts other cultures, so this is a good way when foreign people arrive to bogota without support and money.
+Bogotá is a big city that adopts other cultures, so this is a good way when foreign people arrive to Bogotá without support and money.

 Food allows to identify a region and their culture this way foreing people can dentify themselves.
-Each region has their food, and is different by their food, these are important to keep their culture and customs, when they come to Bogota can practice their culture and prepare their food.
+Each region has their food, and is different by their food, these are important to keep their culture and customs, when they come to Bogotá can practice their culture and prepare their food.

 Finally, people prefer their own food flavors over another, becasuse like their flavors more than others, and prefer their culture and customs, this is important, so each new generation of foreign people are keeping a bit of their culture.